The DPT and PTA programs have recently published their annual...

 St. Kate’s started the first associate degree program to educate physical therapist assistants (PTA) in the United States, and today we’re still a leading educator of PTAs.

-Our five semester program will prepare you for a healthcare career in which you’ll improve lives by helping people overcome physical limitations to attain optimal health and function under the supervision of a physical therapist.
+Our program will prepare you for a healthcare career in which you’ll improve lives by helping people overcome physical limitations to attain optimal health and function under the supervision of a physical therapist.

 You’ll be a hands-on caregiver for people young and old who have difficulty moving because of fractures, athletic conditions, head injuries, arthritis, lower back pain, cerebral palsy and other disabling conditions.
 And you’ll gain satisfaction as you see the people you help increase their independence, mobility and physical well being over time.

-What makes the PTA program unique?
+What makes St. Kate's PTA program unique?

 - Our commitment to giving every student a valuable liberal arts education in addition to teaching professional skills.